 #1 – Budget and Expenses:

-The head displays total budget and expenses.
-Total Budget is an input field while total expenses and surplus/shortfall are calculated fields.
+The head displays the total budget and expenses.
+Total budget is an input field, while total expenses and surplus/shortfall are calculated fields.
 Refer to the screenshot below for details:

 #2 – Expenses Pie Chart: